elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 ---

-### What is an event in relation to the DOM, Browser, and JavaScript?
+### What is an event concerning the DOM, Browser, and JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>